bridgecrewio/yor/README.md

 Yor is built to run as a [GitHub Action](https://github.com/bridgecrewio/yor-action) that hydrates IaC code with consistent tagging logics.
 It can also run as a pre-commit hook and a standalone CLI.

 ## Features
+* Apply tags and labels on infrastructure as code directory
 * Tracing: ```yor_trace``` tag enables simple attribution between an IaC resource block and a running cloud resource.
 * Change management: git-based tags automatically add org, repo, commit and modifyer details on every resource block.
 * Custom taggers: user-defined tagging logics can be added to run using Yor.